Properties for Sale

 The Board’s Property Disposition Procedure for Policy 3.12 ensures that our partners and the community are made aware of surplus lands for sale by the Board.
 The Board’s public information session provides sufficient time for stakeholders to work with their community partners to decide on what is the best use of the land for their neighbourhood.
 The Community can work with their City Councillor if they want the lands to be used for

 Parkland or open green space.
 The City, as a preferred agent, would need to submit a bona fide offer.

 Who should we talk to about keeping vacant lands in our community?

-The City, as a preferred agent, has the opportunity to acquire any property deemed surplus to the Board’s needs.
+The City has the opportunity as a preferred agent to submit an offer to acquire any property deemed surplus to the Board’s needs once it is circulated to the Preferred Agencies provided, no agencies with priority ranking have submitted an acceptable offer.
 Stakeholders are encouraged to speak to their local councillor about any surplus lands in their community.

-How do you know that HWDSB won’t need this site in 20 years?
+How do you know HWDSB won’t need the site in 20 years?